+- Cash, when at a place of public accommodation.

 - Foreign currency and coin.

 - Personal checks and drafts.

 - Digital, crypto, and virtual currencies.

 - Online and mobile payment systems that support online money transfers.

 - Credit cards and debit cards.

 - A prepaid access instrument.

 - Any other form of cash or cash equivalent approved by the Commission.

-- Cash, when at a place of accommodation with a cashier.